djjd47130/JD-TMDB/README.md

 ## Delphi Wrapper

-The goal of this library is to have 3 layers of wrappers - Raw JSON API (`JD.TMDB.API.pas`), Interface Translation (`JD.TMDB.Intf.pas`), and Delphi Component (Future Plan).
+The goal of this library is to have 3 layers of wrappers - Raw JSON API (`JD.TMDB.API.pas`), Interface Translation (`JD.TMDB.Intf.pas`), and Delphi Component.

 At the heart of this project is the unit `JD.TMDB.API.pas` which wraps the entire TMDB API.
-This is encapsulated in the `TTMDBAPI` component, which can be installed into your IDE.
+This is encapsulated in the `TTMDBAPI` component.
 This provides raw access to all possible services / requests, and returns raw JSON data via `ISuperObject` or `ISuperArray`, parts of the `X-SuperObject` JSON library for Delphi.

 A second-level wrapper is being written which further adds an abstract layer around the API.
 All possible services and objects are implemented via interfaces in `JD.TMDB.Intf.pas`, and implemented in `JD.TMDB.Impl.pas`.
+The base interface is `ITMDBClient`.

-A final third-level wrapper is planned which will be a component you can install into the Delphi IDE.
-It will be reponsible for everything necessary, including pre-fetching configuration data, API authentication, user authentication, language and locale options, etc.  This will ultimately be the main component to integrate your Delphi project with the TMDB API.
+A final third-level wrapper is a component you can install into the Delphi IDE.
+It is reponsible for everything necessary, including pre-fetching configuration data, API authentication, user authentication, language and locale options, etc.  This will ultimately be the main component to integrate your Delphi project with the TMDB API.

 ## Test Application